Typing Math in Microsoft Word

 To obtain the inverse sine, inverse cosine, or inverse tangent functions,

-type arcsin, arccos, or arctan — followed by spacebar, followed by the content
+type arcsin or arccos or arctan, followed by spacebar, followed by the content

-within the function (remember parentheses as needed).
-Press the right arrow to exit
+within the function (use parentheses as needed).
+Press the right arrow key to exit

 each of these functions to type more math content.

-To obtain the inverse cosecant, inverse secant, or inverse cotangent functions, type arccsc, arcsec, or arccot — followed by spacebar, followed by the content within the function (remember parentheses as needed).
-Press the right arrow to exit each of these functions to type more math content.
+To obtain the inverse cosecant, inverse secant, or inverse cotangent functions, type arccsc or arcsec or arccot, followed by spacebar, followed by the content within the function (use parentheses as needed).
+Press the right arrow key to exit each of these functions to type more math content.

 K

-kappa (lowercase): \kappa followed by spacebar, produces the output $\kappa $.
+kappa (lowercase): \kappa (all lowercase) followed by spacebar.
+Produces the output $\kappa $.

 L

-lambda (lowercase): \lambda followed by spacebar, produces the output $\lambda .$
+lambda (lowercase): \lambda (all lowercase) followed by spacebar.
+Produces the output $\lambda .$

-Less than symbol: Use the < key on the keyboard.
+Less than: Use the < key on the keyboard to produce the output $<$.

-Less than or equal to symbol: \le or \leq followed by the spacebar.
+Less than or equal to: Type \le or \leq followed by the spacebar.
 Or simply press the < key followed by the = key.
+All of these commands produce the output $\le$.

 To obtain $\displaystyle\lim_{n \to \infty}\left(n^2+1 \right)$, type lim_(n \rightarrow \infty ) followed by spacebar, followed by (n^2 +1).
 Pay attention to each character, including spaces, to produce the desired result.